Davidiusdadi/obsidian-node-canvas/README.md

 After some initial [API prototyping](https://github.com/utopia-os/utopia-mesh-api) it became clear that this kind of offshoots or minor "hacks" would be of limited value.

+From there the question arose, how to serve all these needs of the temporary hackathon community @ Moos while creating tangible value beyond the hackathon.
+As already a obsidian power-user I figured that I could create "something really awesome" in no time if I'd use the already pretty obsidian canvas as a foundation.

+From there I worked on:
+  - using ONC to create t-sne based visualization based on the utopia-mesh-api
+  - crawling and ingesting datasources
+  - prototyping the execution rules including
+    - execution follows arrows
+    - using named arrows (emits)
+    - logic for
+      - splitting and joining flow
+      - using file embeds

 ### how to run